Tecentriq®

 Tecentriq is used to treat:

-From April 1st 2023, Tecentriq is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy and meet predefined criteria.
+Tecentriq given by intravenous infusion is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy and meet defined criteria.

 How Tecentriq works